-Section 99 of Negotiable instrument Act 1881 provides that
+Section 99 of the Negotiable instrument Act 1881 provides that

-Section 100 of Negotiable Instrument Act 1881 provides as under.
+Section 100 of the Negotiable Instrument Act 1881 provides as under.

 What is the meaning of ‘Protest for better security’?

 Upon the insolvency of the acceptor before the maturity of the bill, the holder may protest it for better security.
-The effect is that anyone who wishes to accept the bill for honour, may accept it, as if the bill has been protested for dishonor by non-acceptance.
+The effect is that anyone who wishes to accept the bill for honour may accept it as if the bill has been protested for dishonour by non-acceptance.

 What the law says about noting and protest?

-The liability and obligation of party to the negotiable instrument:
+The liability and obligation of the party to the negotiable instrument:

-The section of 30 of negotiable instrument act 1881 casts certain obligations and liabilities upon party for acceptance or payment of a negotiable instrument.
-The maker of a promissory note or drawer of a cheque or acceptor of a bill of exchange are deemed as principal debtors to the holder and all other parties (endorsers) are liable as sureties for the maker, drawer or acceptor as the case may be.
-In case of bills of exchange, the liability and obligation of the acceptor is that of a principal debtor and the drawer of the bill and subsequent endorsers become sureties.
-When a negotiable instrument is dishonoured due to non-acceptance or non-payment as the case may be, the holder must send the notice of dishonor to the principal debtors and sureties.
-In case of inland bills, the noting and protest is not compulsory, but in case of foreign bills, the fact that the bill is dishonoured must be noted and protested.
-This is in addition to notice of dishonor already served on all the parties to the bill.
+Section 30 of the negotiable instrument act 1881 casts certain obligations and liabilities upon a party for acceptance or payment of a negotiable instrument.
+The maker of a promissory note or drawer of a cheque or acceptor of a bill of exchange is deemed as a principal debtor to the holder and all other parties (endorsers) are liable as sureties for the maker, drawer or acceptor as the case may be.
+In the case of bills of exchange, the liability and obligation of the acceptor are that of a principal debtor and the drawer of the bill and subsequent endorsers become sureties.
+When a negotiable instrument is dishonoured due to non-acceptance or non-payment as the case may be, the holder must send the notice of dishonour to the principal debtors and sureties.
+In the case of inland bills, noting and protest are not compulsory, but in the case of foreign bills, the fact that the bill is dishonoured must be noted and protested.
+This is in addition to the notice of dishonour already served on all the parties to the bill.

 How a negotiable instrument should be noted?

 When a promissory note or bill of exchange is to be noted, the holder of the bill approaches the Notary Public with the dishonoured instrument to secure official evidence of dishonour.
-The Notary Public on receipt of the complaint, re-present the dishonoured instrument for acceptance or payment as the case may be to the defaulting parties.
-If the drawee or acceptor still refuses for acceptance or payment of bill, the Notary Public makes noting of reason for dishonour of the bill which comprises following details as provided under sec.99 of NI Act.
+The Notary Public on receipt of the complaint, re-presents the dishonoured instrument for acceptance or payment as the case may be to the defaulting parties.
+If the drawee or acceptor still refuses to accept or the pay bill, the Notary Public makes note of the reason for the dishonour of the bill which comprises the following details as provided under sec.99 of the NI Act.

-Noting must take place at a reasonable time after dishonour date (Generally ‘noting ’takes place on dishonour date or the next succeeding business day).
+Noting must take place at a reasonable time after the dishonour date (Generally ‘noting ’takes place on the dishonour date or the next succeeding business day).

-Protest: Protest is a more formal Process of noting.
-The Protest must contain following;
+Protest: Protest is a more formal process of noting.
+The Protest must contain the following;

 - The names of persons against whom the instrument has been protested.